Margot and Bill Winspear Opera House – Dallas, TX

-Mr. Rowe is currently a board member of The Michael J. Fox Foundation for Parkinson’s Research, president of the Investors for Director Accountability Foundation, a member of the Executive Committee of Texans for Lawsuit Reform, former chair of the Texas Pension Review Board, board member of the Employee Retirement System of Texas, and serves on the Investment Committee of Texas Health Resources.
+Mr. Rowe is currently a board member of The Michael J. Fox Foundation for Parkinson’s Research, president of the Investors for Director Accountability Foundation, a member of the Executive Committee of Texans for Lawsuit Reform, former chair of the Texas Pension Review Board, vice-chair of the board of trustees of the Employees Retirement System of Texas, and serves on the Investment Committee of Texas Health Resources.
 Mr. Rowe's articles have appeared in Forbes, Fortune, Barron’s, The American Banker, Southpoint, Texas Monthly, D Magazine and Grant’s Interest Rate Observer.
 His comments have appeared in The New York Times, Bloomberg Markets, The Wall Street Journal, The Dallas Morning News and on CNBC and Bloomberg Television.

 Mr. Rowe received a B.A. in History from Southern Methodist University and an M.B.A. from The University of Texas at Austin.